-To strengthen the community ties, many of our alumni choose to donate to the College.
-We run an annual Telethon Campaign and contact our alumni via telephone to share their experiences and ask whether they would be willing to donate.
+To strengthen community ties, many of our Alumni choose to donate to the College.
+We run an annual digital Giving Day or Telethon Campaign and contact our Alumni via email or telephone to share their experiences and ask whether they would be willing to donate.
 Please refer to our donations page to see the full range of ways to donate.

 We may run other fundraising campaigns throughout the year to raise money for the College and you will always have clear options to opt out.